aarush0101/aarush0101/README.md

 > [!IMPORTANT]
 > Most of the work I do is proprietary, therefore I am not having much here.
-> But that doesn't mean I won't be releasing OSS software anytime soon.
+> But that doesn't mean I won't be releasing OSS works anytime soon.
 > Stay tuned!

 <a href="https://github.com/aarush0101/Rich-Presence">